ornellast/turbo-octo-telegram/wakanda-space-agency-service/README.md

-# Wakanda Aerospace Agency
+B# Wakanda Aerospace Agency

 It's responsible for the management of Wakanda Aerospace.
-Launch satellites and manage the is one of its duty.
+Launch satellites and manage them is one of its duty.

 ## WASA DNWS

 The Department of National Weather Services manage the weather satellites.
 In this repository you will find the top-notch

-### Solution's initial (very) draft
+### (very) Draft of the Initial Solution

 ```mermaid
 classDiagram